miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 6
 - Reward: 7

 What magically inclined academy experience would be complete without the Tournament Arc?
-Looks like you're predestined to participate in one in your future.
-It can take the form of an organized tiered structure, or it could be a Battle Royale, in either case you'll run into contestants ranging from considerably weaker than yourself to equal matches, to some who may be outright stronger than you requiring tactics or cooperation to take down.
+Looks like you’re predestined to participate in one in your future.
+It can take the form of an organized tiered structure, or it could be a Battle Royale, in either case you’ll run into contestants ranging from considerably weaker than yourself to equal matches, to some who may be outright stronger than you requiring tactics or cooperation to take down.
 The arena is a specially harmonized Domain bubble allowing exterior observers while preventing magic and effects from escaping it, keeping viewers safe and recording every moment at any angle!

 Notes:
 + Soulcatchers allow full lethality, the slain will respawn.